vadimkravcenko

 Compound future

-2. Habit of summary emails after meetings.
+2. Summary emails after meetings.

-3. Standard DevOps Configurations.
+3. Standard DevOps configurations.

 Enjoyed the read?
 Join a growing community of more than 2,500 (🤯) future CTOs.